hyperledger-cacti/cacti/rfcs/formats/assets/exchange.md

   bytes hashPreimageBase64 = 2;
 }
 ```
 An HTLC claim simply needs to specify the secret preimage (`hashPreimageBase64`) of the hash in the corresponding HTLC lock.
 It is encoded in Base64 for communication safety and portability.
-The `hashMechanism` field assumes a value from the `HashMechanism` enumeration specified earlier, corresponding to the lock structure `AssetLockHTLC` defined earlier.
+The `hashMechanism` field assumes a value from the `HashMechanism` enumeration specified earlier, and must match the `hashMechanism` value in the `AssetLockHTLC` object corresponding to this claim.

 ## Representing Two-Party Asset Exchange Agreements